Bordered Heegaard Floer homology: Invariance and pairing: Invariance

-Similarly, we can define decorated sources for maps to $\Sigma\times\Delta$, which we denote $\TSource$: a decorated source $\TSource$ is an oriented surfaces with boundary and punctures, together with a labeling of each puncture by an element of $\{v_{1,2},v_{2,3},v_{3,1},e\}$ and a further labeling of each $e$ puncture either by a Reeb chord with endpoints in $\CircPts$ or by a Reeb chord with endpoints in $\CircPts^H$.
-Notice that we do \emph{not} allow punctures to be labeled by Reeb chords between one point in $\CircPts$ and one point in $\CircPts^H$ or vice versa.
+Similarly, we can define decorated sources for maps to $\Sigma\times\Delta$: a decorated source~$\gls*{TSource}$ is an oriented surfaces with boundary and punctures, together with a labeling of each puncture by an element of $\{v_{1,2},v_{2,3},v_{3,1},e\}$ and a further labeling of each $e$ puncture either by a Reeb chord with endpoints in $\CircPts$ or by a Reeb chord with endpoints in $\CircPts^H$.

 Given a decorated source $\TSource$ we consider maps